Uncle-Bens/typescript-style-guide/README.md

 * Use `null` where it's a part of the API or conventional

 ## Conditional Evaluation
+* Conditional statements such as the if statement evaluate their expression using coercion with the ToBoolean abstract method and always follow these simple rules:

+Objects evaluate to true
+Undefined evaluates to false
+Null evaluates to false
+Booleans evaluate to the value of the boolean
+Numbers evaluate to false if +0, -0, or NaN, otherwise true Strings evaluate to false if an empty string '', otherwise true

 * Use `===` and `!==` over `==` and `!=` (unless the case requires loose type evaluation)

 * Use `== null` / `!= null` (not `===` / `!==`) to check for `null` / `undefined` on primitives as it works for both `null`/`undefined` but not other falsy values (like `''`, `0`, `false`) e.g.